cschleiden/vsts-extension-tags-mru/readme.md

 ## MRU Tags ##

-Simple extensino to keep track of the tags added last to a workitem.
+Simple extension to keep track of the tags added last to a workitem and surfacing them in an easy to use MRU context menu.